 So as I was researching and trying out different beauty products and ideas for the salon I obviously realise my obsession with horror movies is a bit dramatic and the extreme opposite to the environment in the salon – you will be relieved 🙂

 It is an escape and weirdly over the years I have found a few clients in conversation that have said.. “horrors omg me too!”
-When you find the joy of finding a client who also loves horror films, like recently – shout out to Pauline M. Also recently finding out Gill our therapist also loves a good horror.
+When you find the joy of finding a client who also loves horror films, like recently – shout out to Pauline M.

 I love Japan and horrors out of Japan & Asia are superb! … oh I dream of Japan one day I will go on my dream destination.
 It probably stems from starting karate at a young age.
 The big epic historical movies and classics such as Seven Samurai.
 Add too Playstation horror games oh I have my interests right there.
 Side note – Marianne is also a geek.